Credit Information in Earnings Calls: Empirical Results

 \subsection{Robustness Checks}

 We next perform several robustness checks.
+First, we replace 12-month ahead PVLGD changes with six-month ahead changes as the dependent variable.
+Table \ref{t:contemp-full sample-6-PVLGD} in the Online Appendix shows that credit score is a robust forecaster of six-month ahead changes in credit spreads as well.
+The coefficient of credit score is $-0.121$ in the forecasting regression, statistically significant at the 1\% level.

+Next, we obtain consistent findings when using 12-month ahead changes in log CDS spreads as the dependent variable in equations (\ref{eq:contemp-reg}) and (\ref{eq:forecast-reg}), instead of changes in PVLGD.
+Unlike PVLGD, the CDS spreads are directly observed in the data without any model assumptions.
+The results are reported in Table \ref{t:contemp-full sample-12-logCDS} of the Online Appendix.
+In the forecasting regression, the coefficient of credit score is $-0.027$ and statistically significant at the 1\% level, suggesting a positive credit score forecasts a decrease in CDS spreads. \footnote{Note that the units of the PVLGD coefficients in Table \ref{t:contemp-full sample-12-PVLGD} (PVLGD changes) and those of the log CDS coefficients in Table \ref{t:contemp-full sample-12-logCDS} (log CDS changes) are not directly comparable.}

-First, we add both firm and time (year-month) fixed effects into regressions (\ref{eq:contemp-reg}) and (\ref{eq:forecast-reg}).
+We next add both firm and time (year-month) fixed effects into regressions (\ref{eq:contemp-reg}) and (\ref{eq:forecast-reg}).
 The results are reported in Table \ref{t:contemp-full sample-12-PVLGD-FE} of the Online Appendix.
 We find they are largely similar to our main specification in Table \ref{t:contemp-full sample-12-PVLGD}.
-Specifically, in the forecasting regression (\ref{eq:forecast-reg}), the credit score coefficient is $-0.128$ with a t-statistics of $-4.75$.
-The one major difference is in the PVLGD coefficient, which rises from $-$0.132 to $-$0.504 (both highly significant) when fixed effects are included.
-This increase occurs because of pronounced cross-sectional persistence in PVLGDs (i.e., some firms trade at higher credit spreads than others), but after controlling for this with the firm fixed effect, there is considerable mean reversion for within-firm spreads.
+Specifically, in the forecasting regression (\ref{eq:forecast-reg}), the credit score coefficient is $-0.095$ with a t-statistics of $-5.77$. {The coefficient, which reflects only time-series mean-reversion due to the presence of a firm fixed effect, is roughly half the size of the credit score coefficient in our base regressions in Table \ref{t:contemp-full sample-12-PVLGD}.
+This suggests that a good portion of the predictability from credit score to PVLGD changes comes from cross-sectional effects.} Another difference is in the PVLGD coefficient, which goes from $-0.206$ to $-0.526$ (both highly significant) when fixed effects are included.
+This increase occurs because of pronounced cross-sectional persistence in PVLGDs (i.e., some firms trade at higher credit spreads than others), but after controlling for this with a firm fixed effect, there is considerable mean reversion for within-firm spreads.

-Next, we replace 12-month ahead PVLGD changes with six-month ahead changes as the dependent variable.
-Table \ref{t:contemp-full sample-6-PVLGD} in the Online Appendix shows credit score is a robust forecaster of six-month ahead changes in credit spreads as well.
-In addition, we obtain consistent findings when using 12-month ahead changes in log CDS spreads as the dependent variable in equations (\ref{eq:contemp-reg}) and (\ref{eq:forecast-reg}), instead of changes in PVLGD.
-These results are reported in Table \ref{t:contemp-full sample-12-logCDS} of the Online Appendix. \footnote{Note that the units of the PVLGD coefficients in Table \ref{t:contemp-full sample-12-PVLGD} (PVLGD changes) and those of the log CDS coefficients in Table \ref{t:contemp-full sample-12-logCDS} (log CDS changes) are not comparable.}